akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 To be able to survive sudden abnormalities, such as garbage collection pauses and transient network failures the failure detector is configured with a margin, `akka.remote.watch-failure-detector.acceptable-heartbeat-pause`.
-You may want to adjust the [Remote Configuration](#remote-configuration-artery) of this depending on you environment.
+You may want to adjust the @ref:[Remote Configuration](#remote-configuration-artery) of this depending on you environment.
 This is how the curve looks like for `acceptable-heartbeat-pause` configured to 3 seconds.